On Land

 The 3D script builds the model of the object.

 The 2D and 3D scripts each have their own shape statements, and they are separate.
-All the 2D commands end with "2".
+All the 2D commands have a "2" in the name.

 The master script is a depository for code that might be used by more than one script.
 It is executed before anything else, when any script is executed.
 Most developers use the master script for housekeeping and laying down the rules.